Investigating Massive Multilingual Pre-Trained Machine Translation Models for Clinical Domain via Transfer Learning: Related Work

 \section{Related Work}

-Regarding the early usage of special token in NMT, \newcite{sennrich-etal-2016-controlling_politeNMT} designed the token T from Latin \textit{Tu} and V from Latin \textit{Vos} for familiar and polite indicators attached to the source sentences towards English-to-German NMT. \newcite{yamagishi-etal-2016-controlling_voiceNMT} designed tokens <all-active>, <all-passive>, <reference> and <predict> to control of voice of Japanese-to-English NMT; either they are active, passive, reference aware or prediction guided.
-Subsequently, Google's MNMT system designed target language indicator, e.g. <2en> and <2jp> controlling the translation towards English and Japanese respectively \cite{johnson-etal-2017-googles}.
-Google's MNMT also designed mixed target language translation control, e.g. (1-alpha)<2ko>+alpha<2jp> tells a mixed language translation into Korean and Japanese with weighting mechanism.
-We take one step further to use an existing language controller token from a MPLM as a \textit{pseudo code} to fine-tune an \textit{external language} translation model, which is entirely not seen during pre-training stage.
+Regarding the early usage of special tokens in NMT, \newcite{sennrich-etal-2016-controlling_politeNMT} designed the token T from Latin \textit{Tu} and V from Latin \textit{Vos} for familiar and polite indicators attached to the source sentences towards English-to-German NMT. \newcite{yamagishi-etal-2016-controlling_voiceNMT} designed tokens <all-active>, <all-passive>, <reference> and <predict> to control of voice of Japanese-to-English NMT; either they are active, passive, reference aware or prediction guided.
+Subsequently, Google's MNMT system designed target language indicators, e.g. <2en> and <2jp> controlling the translation towards English and Japanese respectively \cite{johnson-etal-2017-googles}.
+Google's MNMT also designed mixed target language translation control, e.g. (1-$\alpha$)<2ko> + $\alpha$<2jp> tells a mixed language translation into Korean and Japanese with a weighting mechanism.
+We take one step further to use an existing language controller token from a MPLM as a \textit{pseudo code} to fine-tune an \textit{external language} translation model, which was entirely not seen during the pre-training stage.